OOCL: Environmental Considerations

-In 1992, five years in advance of the Montreal Protocol, an international treaty designed to protect the Earth's ozone layer, OOCL changed the design of its refrigerated container machinery in order to eliminate the use of CFCs.
+In 1992, OOCL changed the design of its refrigerated container machinery in order to eliminate the use of CFCs.

-OOCL maintained a 100 percent compliance with the Port of Long Beach Green Flag program in 2006 and 2007.
+OOCL complied with the Port of Long Beach Green Flag program in 2006 and 2007.
 OOCL donated its rebates, totaling US$140,000, back to community projects and charities in Long Beach.
-From 1 January 2006, OOCL stopped using pre-1989 trucks for all port moves between Southern Californian terminals and off-dock rail ramps, helping to reduce emissions as part of the Port's "Clean Truck Program" It also complies with the Qualship 21 program, which identifies quality operation of non-US-flagged vessels.
+From 1 January 2006, OOCL stopped using pre-1989 trucks for all port moves between Southern Californian terminals and off-dock rail ramps as part of the Port's "Clean Truck Program."
+It also complies with the Qualship 21 program, which identifies quality operation of non-US-flagged vessels.

 OOCL has had a fuel saving program in place since 2001, to cut down on greenhouse gases.
 Initiatives to minimize fuel consumption include: